KevinSong0428/YelpCamp/README.md

 # YelpCamp

-YelpCamp is a website for campsites inspired by Yelp, allowing owners to add campsites, users to add ratings and reviews.
+YelpCamp is a website for campsites inspired by Yelp, allowing owners to add camps, and users to add ratings and reviews.
 <br/>
+Tech Stac: Mongoose, Express.js, Node.js, Bootstrap